Table of Contents Show

 Solution 4: Resetting your browser (Google Chrome)

-If none of the solutions above have worked for you, you should explore the possibility that a Chrome option is to blame for the appearance of the Twitch 1000 error code.
+If none of the solutions above have worked for you in removing the Twitch error 1000, you should explore the possibility that a Chrome option is to blame for the appearance of the Twitch 1000 error code.

 Several afflicted customers have indicated that restoring their Chrome settings to their original settings fixed the problem for them.
-The majority of the time, this issue is caused by HTML5 playback.
+The majority of the time, the Twitch error 1000 issue is caused by HTML5 playback.

 If this scenario applies to you and you haven’t tried it yet, follow the steps below to restore all Google Chrome settings to their default values.